vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Artifacts are versioned as well, using a version folder and a version number defined in the ArtifactSymbol.
 The most recent version, regardless of its number is stored in a folder called `latest` within the artifact folder name.
 Previous versions will be in version number folders, where each artifact file for that version is maintained.

 An artifact is referenced by its ArtifactSymbol, which includes its version.
-A reference that does not specify a version will default to latest.
+A reference that does not specify an Id will default to latest version.

 For an in-depth technical overview of the model see [Taxonomy Model](taxonomy-model.md).